haskell-github-trust/replace-megaparsec/README.md

 [0,2,5]
 ```

+#### Pattern-match recursively

+Parse out all nested parentheses.
+This is a recursive descent parser which
+can't be written as a regular expression.

 ### Edit text strings by running parsers with `streamEdit`

 The following examples show how to search for a pattern in a string of text